-- 1. Provide the appropriate core services that are applicable to the partners program. - Use the funds identified in the Funding Stream Report allocated to the partners program for workforce development to the extent not inconsistent with federal law authorizing the program. - 3.
-Participate in a common referral system. - 4.
-Participate in and commit resources, as appropriate and allowable, to a common case management information system, within WorkForce West Virginia. - Commit to the effective flow and referral of customers through the WorkForce West Virginia AJCs from entry to case management. - 6.
-Commit to the achievement of performance goals by the U.S. Department of Labor, West Virginia Workforce Development Board, and the AJC partners. - 7.
+- 1. Provide the appropriate authorized services that are applicable to the partners program. - Including career services, which all partner programs are required to provide at each comprehensive one-stop center, either through a direct presence at the one-stop center, through other partner program staff located at the one-stop, or through a virtual presence using technology located at the one-stop center. - Use the funds identified in the Funding Stream Report allocated to the partners program for workforce development to the extent not inconsistent with federal law authorizing the program. - 3.
+Participate in a common referral system. - Participate in and commit resources, as appropriate and allowable, to a common case management information system, within WorkForce West Virginia. - Commit to the effective flow and referral of customers through the WorkForce West Virginia AJCs from entry to case management. - Commit to the achievement of performance goals by the U.S. Department of Labor, West Virginia Workforce Development Board, and the AJC partners. - 7.
 Participate in and commit resources, as appropriate, to ensure all business services are reported in the WorkForce West Virginia system.

-Additional core, intensive, and training services will be provided as appropriate at the local level.
+Additional authorized services will be provided as appropriate at the local level.
 Specific services to be provided in the local AJCs must be detailed and included in the local partner MOU.